securitybunker/databunker/README.md

 Information inside Data Bunker is saved in multiple tables in encrypted format.
 Here is a diagram of tables.

-Detailed usecase for each table is covered bellow.
+Detailed use case for each table is covered bellow.

 ![picture](images/data-bunker-tables.png)